ccoutant/gabi-stage/docsrc/elf/02-eheader.rst

     Class ``ELFCLASS32`` supports machines with
     32-bit architectures.
 It
-    uses the basic types defined in the table labeled “32-Bit Data Types.”
+    uses the basic types defined in :numref:`32-bit-data-types`, “32-Bit Data Types.”

     Class ``ELFCLASS64`` supports machines with 64-bit
     architectures.
-It uses the basic types defined in the table labeled “64-Bit Data Types.”
+It uses the basic types defined in :numref:`64-bit-data-types`, “64-Bit Data Types.”

     Other classes will be defined as necessary, with different basic types and sizes for object file data.